xuwang/docker-dev/README.md

 ### What's Next?

-If you add new containers, make sure you add the run cmd and pull cmd to start()/update() functions in bin/dk script.
+If you add new containers, make sure you add the bin/start-app script and pull cmd to in bin/dk script for enabling auto provisioning.
-This will enable the auto provisioning.

 It's all yours now ...